Administration Staff

 Over two decade later, Nadia continues to contribute to the field of wilderness medicine as part of the Wilderness Medicine Education Collaborative (WEMC) and as DMM’s Executive Director, focusing on curriculum development.

-Program Director, Director of Women's Wild Medicine, RN, WEMT
+Program Director, Director of Women's Wild Medicine, RN, WFR

 Emily Tonish

-In Emily’s free time, she enjoys being outdoors.
+In Emily’s free time, she enjoys being outdoors with loved ones and dogs.
 She loves to climb, snow and split board, spend time on the water, and travel.
 She also enjoys her time inside with reading, cooking, and binge watching sci fi/thriller/fantasy shows.